Sex and What the Bible Teaches About It

 Sex and Covenant: The Role of Marriage

 Throughout the Bible, sex is intimately connected to the covenant of marriage—a union that is both deeply theological and profoundly practical.
-Marriage, as instituted in the early chapters of Genesis, is portrayed as the foundational human relationship, designed for companionship, mutual support, and the safe, loving expression of sexual intimacy.
+Marriage, as established in the early chapters of Genesis, is portrayed as the foundational human relationship, designed for companionship, mutual support, and the safe and loving expression of sexual intimacy.
 Within this covenantal framework, sex is not merely permitted but actively encouraged as a means of deepening the bond between husband and wife, fostering intimacy, and creating new life.

 Sexual fidelity, in this biblical vision, is more than a moral obligation; it is a powerful sign of loyalty, trust, and integrity within the marriage covenant.
 This faithfulness often parallels the covenant relationship between God and His people.
 Just as God remains steadfast in His love for Israel and Christ for the Church in the New Testament, so are spouses called to honour their commitment to one another.
 The prophets frequently use the imagery of marital unfaithfulness to describe Israel’s spiritual adultery through idolatry and covenant-breaking, reinforcing the sacredness of both covenants, divine and human.